PavelTishkin/adventofcode2020-python/README.md

 * Day 18 - Calculate equation using custom precedence rules
 * Day 19 - Analyze pattern based on rules
 * Day 20 - Analyze satellite image, piece together and find a matching pattern
+* Day 21 - Find ingredient and allergens matchup by process of elimination